OMARAMO77/OMARAMO77/README.md

 ## Hi there 👋
+I'm a passionate developer and lifelong learner.
+Welcome to my GitHub profile!

 <!--
 **OMARAMO77/OMARAMO77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.